-Renishaw's world-class machining facility at Stonehouse, Gloucestershire carries out the machining of all the Group's piece part manufacturing operations within some 80,000 ft sq of factory space.
+Renishaw's world-class machining facility at Stonehouse, Gloucestershire carries out the machining of all the Group's piece part manufacturing operations within some 80,000 sq ft (7400 m²) of factory space.

 Stonehouse manufacturing facility

-What was a stereotypical portal-framed factory building has been transformed into what is undoubtedly one of the best machine shop environments in the world.
-Given the lack of space constraints that previously faced the company in recent times at New Mills, significant improvements have been made to the environment through innovative ceiling design and construction to reduce noise levels, improved air-conditioning, the implementation of high specification oilmist extraction systems on almost all the machine tools, and the overall finish and appearance of the facility.
-The fact that all these operations are now under one roof is of great benefit in terms of improved organisation and efficiency.
+Renishaw has transformed a typical portal-framed factory building into undoubtedly one of the best machine shop environments in the world.
+Significant improvements have been made to the environment through innovative ceiling design and construction to reduce noise levels, improved air-conditioning, the implementation of high specification oilmist extraction systems on almost all the machine tools, and the overall finish and appearance of the facility.
+Housing all these operations under one roof creates great benefits in improved organisation and efficiency.

-Tool-vending has been introduced for consumable tooling, machine 'hubs' that are local to each machine group and provide an area for storage and management of all tooling and inspection equipment, namely DCC CMMs and facilities that are required to support each small group of machines.
+We have introduced tool-vending for consumable tooling, and machine 'hubs' that are local to each machine group and provide an area for storage and management of all tooling and inspection equipment, namely DCC CMMs and facilities that are required to support each small group of machines.
 Previously, these facilities were centralised and had become inefficient and ineffective for the size of our operation.

-The former Machine Hall at New Mills has been transformed into a pre-production factory housing a model-shop and pre-production machine shop, as well as a pre-production electronics facility and nursery assembly cells.
+We have transformed the former Machine Hall at New Mills into a pre-production factory housing a model-shop and pre-production machine shop, as well as a pre-production electronics facility and nursery assembly cells.